Followers

 The Clandestine Challenge

-The challenge with any study of espionage is the shortage of unclassified resources — it is the nature of clandestine work that it be kept secret.
-This is especially so when looking back to the time of the Yankee Doodle spies when almost all espionage activity was "off the books," with few reports or records kept.
-Spies were active in all theaters throughout the war, but determining who and what they did is challenging, requiring lots of "fill in the blank" and connect the dots analysis.
+The difficulty with any espionage study is the lack of unclassified sources — since clandestine work must remain secret by nature.
+This is especially true when looking back to the time of the Yankee Doodle spies, when nearly all espionage activity was "off the books," with few reports or records kept.
+Spies operated in all theaters throughout the war, but identifying who they were and what they did is difficult, requiring lots of "fill in the blank" and connect-the-dots analysis.

 Spying on the Spies